AtomicTessellator/fhi-vibes/docs/Documentation/calculator_setup.md

 ### `[calculator.parameters]`

-These keywords are used 1:1 to set up the ASE calculator:
+These are the keywords used 1:1 to set up the ASE calculator:

 ```python
 cls = get_calculator_class(settings.calculator.get("name"))